LlewBach/aj-builder/README.md

 This form was built using Bootstrap rows and columns for responsivity.
 On smaller screens, each field label and input appear vertially stacked.
 On medium screens these appear in two columns.
 On larger screens, these have a 4:8 width ratio, with the inputs requiring more input taking up more space.

 The form requires all essential information except 'upload photos'.
 The form will validate input for correct syntax and informs the user of any errors.
 The user will not be able to submit an incorrectly filled form.
+Autocomplete as been activated for this form.

 The form items are styled using Bootstrap classes and FontAwesome icons.